skang06/CHANGENAMEminiproj3/README.md

 - This cluster has the most above average percent of postdocs going into government.
 It is nearly 2 standard deviations above the average.
 There is also an above average percent of postdocs going into academia, although it is not nearly as many as cluster 3.
 - Significantly below average going into for- profit.
 It is tied with Cluster 4 for most below average percent of post docs going into for-profit institutions.
 Among the four clusters, this cluster has the smallest below average percent of postdocs go into non- science related fields.

-A list of the departments and the cluster they fall in can be found in the chart below.

 __List of Departments and Their Relevant Cluster__